Olympic Stadium (Montreal): Longest home runs

 Willie Stargell of the Pittsburgh Pirates hit the longest home run at Olympic Stadium on May 20, 1978, driving the ball into the second deck in right field for an estimated distance of 535 feet.
-The yellow seat that marked the location where the ball landed has been removed from the 300 level.
+The yellow seat that marked the location where the ball landed has been removed from the 300 level (a new yellow marker seat was placed in 2015).
 The seat is now preserved at the Canadian Baseball Hall of Fame.
 Stargell also hit a notable home run at the Expos' original Montreal home, Jarry Park, which landed in a swimming pool beyond the right field fence.

-On April 4, 1988, the Expos' Opening Day, Darryl Strawberry of the New York Mets hit a ball off a speaker which hangs off a concrete ring at Olympic Stadium, estimated to have traveled 525 feet.
+On April 4, 1988, the Expos' Opening Day, Darryl Strawberry of the New York Mets hit a ball off a speaker which hangs off a concrete ring at Olympic Stadium, estimated to have travelled 525 feet.

 Henry Rodríguez hit a ball on June 15, 1997, that bounced off the concrete ring in right field, caromed up to hit the roof, and came down, hitting a speaker.
-The distance traveled by this ball is also estimated at 525 feet.
+The distance travelled by this ball is also estimated at 525 feet.

 The longest home run hit to left field was Vladimir Guerrero's blast on July 28, 2003, that hit an advertising sign directly below the left field upper deck.
 The ad was later replaced with a sign reading "VLAD 502".